documentationfor yFiles for HTML 3.0.0.1

 Printing

 Printing works as described in section Printing.
-With a projection set, however, the print rectangle is no longer axis parallel to the image’s coordinate system.
-In this case a bounding rectangle is chosen to completely encompass the print rectangle so that the entire content is guaranteed to be visible.
+However, when a projection is set, the print rectangle is no longer axis-aligned to the image’s coordinate system.
+In this case, a bounding rectangle is chosen to completely encompass the print rectangle so that all of the content is guaranteed to be visible.
 However, this may create large portions of unnecessary whitespace.

 Printing the graph with world bounds set